amith000/hello-world/README.md

 Hello  Github
 Messing around with github is real fun.
-Trying to figure out how it works thogh.
+Trying to figure out how it works though.